kunupat/aws-solution-architect-associate-certification-notes/README.md

 ## Simple Workflow Service
 - Amazon's SWF makes it easy to coordinate work accross distributed application components
+- Default rentention period is **14 days** and can be increased to up to **1 year** for workflow execution
+- Presents task-oriented API
 - **SWF Components:**
   - **SWF Workers:** Programs that interact with AWS to `Get Tasks --> Process Tasks --> Return Results`
   - **SWF Decider:** Program that controls the coordination of tasks.
 That is, ordering, councurrency and scheduling as per app logic
   - **SWF Domains:**
     - Scope(container) for workflow, activity types, executions and task lists from other SWF domains within same AWS account
     - Domain can registered using AWS Management Console or by using `RegisterDomain` action in AWS SWF API using JSON format
+- Ensures that task is assigned only once
+- **SWF Actors:**
+    - Workflow Starters
+    - Deciders
+    - Activity Workers

 ## Simple Notification Service
 - SNS is a web service that makes it easy to setup, operate and send(push) messages from AWS cloud
 - Scalable(auto-scaling), flexible and cost-effective service to publish messages from apps and deliver them to subscribers/other apps
-- Supports Push Notifications, email, SMS, SQS queues, HTTP endpoint, Lambda Functions
+- Supports Push Notifications, email, email JSON, SMS, SQS queues, HTTP/HTTPS endpoint, Lambda Functions
 - Stores messages in multiple AZs for redudancy and ensure messages are not lost
 - Pay-as-you-go pricing model:
   - $0.50/1 million SNS requests
-  - $0.06/100,100 notifications over HTTP
+  - $0.06/100,100 notifications over HTTP/HTTPS
   - $0.75/100 notifications overs SMS
   - $2.00/100,000 notifications over email
 - **Components:**